 To select multiple objects, simply tap, hold and drag across the objects you wish to select and create a selection box.

-To access the Context menu, tap and hold on the selected object/s, then the menu will appear.
+To access the Context menu tap the object and the menu will appear.

 To zoom in, pinch inwards on the canvas area.

 To zoom out, pinch outwards on the canvas area.